Desktop app modernization: automatic tracking and predictable releases

 From diagnosis to stable rollout

-Delivery focused on safe work inside a legacy codebase, stability of a continuously running desktop app, and reducing regression risk with every next product change.
+The work centered on safe changes in older code, stability of a continuously running desktop app and lower regression risk with each release.

 Audit of critical desktop flows